 Each data management plan template is slightly different.
 In general however, they will cover variations of the following elements:

-- If you are self-funded Lancaster University expect a DMP "at funding application stage or at the beginning of the project".
+- If you are self-funded, Lancaster University expect a DMP at the funding application stage or at the beginning of the project.

 Yes, you do need to write a DMP because one of the following will apply:

 - Your funding body expects you to write a DMP and it is part of your application.